Lochgelly: Motor racing

-There is quarter mile oval racing track just outside the town known as Thunder Valley Raceway.
+There is quarter mile oval racing track just outside the town known as Lochgelly Raceway.
 The circuit hosted the 2013 Superstox World Championship.

 Community organisations

 To tackle issues of multiple deprivation in the town various organisations such as the Coalfields Regeneration Trust have been given funding monies to distribute locally via community-based groups such as social enterprises, charities and voluntary groups.

-The Lochgelly Community Council holds meetings, on the 2nd Wednesday of each month, to discuss issues affecting Lochgelly, from planning issues to general issues representative of the local community.
+Lochgelly Community Council holds meetings, on the last Thursday of Every Month except December, to discuss issues affecting Lochgelly, from planning issues to general issues representative of the local community.
 All meetings are open to the public.
-The Community Council is made up of local members of the Lochgelly Community and also include local politicians in attendance from the SNP (Ian Chisolm) and Labour (Mark Hood).
-Monthly minutes from the meetings are available in the Lochgelly Library.
+The Community Council is made up of local members of the Lochgelly Community.
+Monthly minutes from the meetings are available in the Lochgelly Library and on the Lochgelly Community Council website.

 The Lochgelly Community Development Forum (LCDF), until early 2011 known as the Lochgelly Community Regeneration Forum, is a voluntary group representing the interests of the local community and providing a forum for raising local issues with Fife Council.
 The LCDF publish a 2 sided glossy newsletter, The Voice, which is delivered to every home in Lochgelly.
 This replaced a full magazine, designed for free by a locally based not-for-profit Social Enterprise (Subliminal Directions), now closed.

 Mooth O the Yooth, is a local non-profit group, managed by and for local youths, with support from Fife Council workers, community wardens and community police officers.
 The 'Moothies' aim to provide and set up activities for other youths in the area.
 Activities and successes include arranging the 'Bairns Ball' (a youth disco), which is held on a monthly basis in Lochgelly.
 The Moothies obtained a Youth Shelter (an open steel construction, similar to a bus shelter, with a seating area and roof to provide some shelter), located at the bottom of Lochgelly Public Park.
 The shelter has since been vandalised.

 In January 2010 'Loch of Shining Waters', an online not-for-profit community platform, was launched.
 It allows members of the local community to publish articles about Lochgelly, raise issues of concern and find out more about local issues.
 The aim is to release all material under a Creative Commons Licence, provide information about Lochgelly and the issues affecting the town and provide tutorials covering a wide range of technologies, such as using open source scripts for gaining a web presence, as well as articles on computer and online safety.

 The Royal Oak Community Club provided affordable venue hire for many smaller groups in the local community, such as the Lochgelly Community Council, dance groups and meals for the elderly.
 It gained charitable and social enterprise status and planned to redevelop their building with a complete upgrade of facilities but appears to have been abandoned for several years.